Learn tapestry weaving in a supported environment

 This course does work on iPads and other mobile devices and is compatible with Mac or PC.

 Browsers: Google Chrome is the recommended browser for Pathwright, however Mozilla Firefox and Safari also work well.
+Microsoft Edge is fine.
+Internet Explorer is not supported by pretty much anything any more, so please download Chrome if that is the only browser you have.
 Please update your browser to the most current version for the best viewing experience.

 Here are a few results you can expect from taking this course